relrod/adguard-exporter/README.md

 # Hostname of the Raspberry PI where Adguard is installed
 -adguard_hostname string (optional) (default "127.0.0.1")

+# Custom port for the Adguard API
+-adguard_port string (optional) (default "", becomes 80 if protocol is http, or 443 if https)

 # Username to login to Adguard Home
 -adguard_username string (optional)